 Note that the Indian government charges the fee regardless of whether your application has been approved or not.
 The fee is seen as a processing fee and therefore non-refundable.
-It’s always charged, even if your application would be rejected due to an unclear picture or unreadable scan of your passport.
+It’s always charged, even if your application would be rejected due to an unclear picture or an unreadable scan of your passport.

 This made us a little uncomfortable and we decided to apply for our e-visa through a visa agency so that our information would be subject to an additional review by the agency before it was finally submitted.

 When you want to apply for the e-visa yourself make sure to do this directly on the official government website.
 Ignore sites that falsely claim to be official like the one below, they add significant service charges to your application, more than reputable visa agencies such as iVisa.
 The official e-visa site run by the government is https://indianvisaonline.gov.in/.

 Take a car and driver or join an organized tour